While navigating the climate crisis, we need to offer women and girls reproductive choice.

 In Senegal, we met a woman who tragically lost her home due to erosion, after the climate crisis caused local sea levels to rise.
 Facing homelessness, she accessed contraception with MSI, providing her with the ability to avoid unintended pregnancy while establishing a new home for herself and her family.Join our community - sign up for updates

-If we are going to solve the climate crisis, we need to ensure that climate action is gender-responsive and that women and girls can take part in finding the solutions.
+If we are going to solve the climate crisis, we need to ensure that climate action takes gender inequalities into account and that women and girls can take part in finding the solutions.

 At MSI, we are doing all we can to deliver reproductive autonomy to the women and girls most impacted by the climate crisis, while using these frontline stories to advocate for a global response.